youzan/vant/packages/vant/src/config-provider/README.md

 ### Intro

-Used to config the theme of Vant components.
+Used to configure Vant components globally, providing dark mode, theme customization and other capabilities.

 ### Install